 What is included in the price?

-The cost of the week long trail run adventure includes:
+The cost of the week long trail run or hike adventure includes:

 • accommodation